Eggless Dried Rose Cake Recipe

 Dried Rose Cake

 And I need to start using a tripod again.
-Last year I started relying more on quick photos rather than set-up.
+Last year I started relying more on quick photos rather than setup.
 I need to go back to it too.

 The beginning of the month saw heavy rains in Pune, leading to all dams overflowing and a flood-like situation for 2-3 days.
-And in those 2-3 days,
+And in those 2-3 days, we found a reason to celebrate my father-in-law’s birthday.

 Kids got an unplanned holiday from city administration due to a red alert and we celebrated the holiday, rains, and life with a Dried Rose Cake.

-Rose cake was not a planned cake.
+This was not a planned cake.
 My initial plan was to make Rasmalai Cake as I have come across it so much in the baker world but never got an opportunity to try it.
 But due to the rains, we were cut off from surrounding areas and I didn’t get any ready ras malai for the cake.

 I pulled out what I had at hand and voila we had a simple cake using dried rose leaves.
 I used rose syrup for soaking and added a hint of pink color to the cream.